szilard/teach-data-science-msc-analytics-ceu/README.md

 rest to an overview of data science with topics such as exploratory data analysis, data visualization, reproducibility, tools for data analysis etc.
 (and emphasizing how all these come together).

-My views on what a more complete data science curriculum should contain are briefly expressed below and also in this [post](https://github.com/szilard/datascience-course-historical).
+My views on what a data science curriculum should contain are briefly expressed below and also in this [post](https://github.com/szilard/datascience-course-historical).